btfriar/Take-Home-Challenge/README.md

 # Project Notes:

-This is a project test for Brandon Friar.
+This is a project test from Brandon Friar.
-It serches Pokemon data from https://meowing-bristle-alamosaurus.glitch.me/ There are two pages one for searching (/) and one for results (/{id})
+It serches Pokemon data from https://meowing-bristle-alamosaurus.glitch.me/ There are two pages, one for searching (/) and one for results (/{id})

 The Project was setup with vite and bun.
 It uses Sveltekit and tailwindcss.